Bad Vilbel station

 Bad Vilbel station is located at the 183.6 kilometre mark of the Main-Weser Railway in the town of Bad Vilbel in the German state of Hesse.
 The Nidder Valley Railway branches from Bad Vilbel via Nidderau to Glauburg-Stockheim.
-The station is located in the network of the Rhein-Main-Verkehrsverbund (Rhine-Main Transport Association, RMV).
 It is classified by Deutsche Bahn as a category 3 station.

+The tariffs for local and regional trains stopping at this station are determined by the Rhein-Main-Verkehrsverbund (Rhine-Main Transport Association, RMV).

 History

 Bad Vilbel station was opened with the opening of the Frankfurt–Friedberg section of the Main-Weser Railway station on 10 May 1850.
 The entire length of the Main-Weser Railway from Kassel to Frankfurt was opened to traffic on 15 May 1852.

 The section of the Nidder Valley Railway between Vilbel Nord (now called Bad Vilbel) station and Heldenbergen-Windecken (now Nidderau) was opened on 1 June 1907.
 A new entrance building was built and put into operation for the opening of the new line.
 It is now protected as a cultural monument under the Hessian Monument Protection Act.
 Operations on the Nidder Valley Railway on weekends were re-established on 4 May 2008.